News & Articles

 As for punitive damages, you have to prove that the defendant’s actions or inactions were grossly negligent or intentional.
 For example, if the defendant purposely sped down a crowded street and ran over people, causing them to hit their heads on the concrete.
 This is more than simple negligence.

-Contact a medical malpractice attorney for a free case evaluation if you or a loved one suffered a traumatic brain injury because of an accident.
+Contact a brain injury lawyer from the Chicago Medical Malpractice Lawyers for a free case evaluation if you or a loved one suffered a traumatic brain injury because of an accident.

 Share This Article